gabsong/movie-trailer-website/README.md

 fresh_tomatoes.py is the work of Kunal Chawla, computer science instructor at Udacity.

-Visit udacity.com and find the course **Programming Foundations with Python**.
+Visit the course **Programming Foundations with Python** on http://www.udacity.com.

 ## Install